kcoopermiller/chatgpt-mal-plugin/README.md

 1. Follow the instructions [here](https://myanimelist.net/forum/?topicid=1973141) to create a MyAnimeList API ID.
    You will receive a Client ID and a Client Secret.
 Save these for later.

-2. Install the [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#set-up), the Heroku CLI and login.
+2. Install [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#set-up), the Heroku CLI and login.

 3. Clone the repository and navigate to the directory.